 POLICIES ON HUMAN AND ANIMAL RIGHTS

-Studies involving human participants must be performed in accordance with relevant institutional and national guidelines, with the appropriate institutional ethics committee’s approval and informed written consent from all human subjects involved in the study, including the World Medical Association Declaration of Helsinki (version, 2002) and the guidelines of the International Committee of Medical Journal Editors (see here).
+Studies involving human participants must be performed in accordance with relevant institutional and national guidelines, with the appropriate institutional ethics committee’s approval and informed written consent from all human subjects involved in the study, including the World Medical Association Declaration of Helsinki (version, 2013) and the guidelines of the International Committee of Medical Journal Editors (see here).

-Should the study be exempt from this requirement, authors need to clearly state the reasons in the cover letter and manuscript.
 For incompetent patients (e.g., young children, unconscious patients) some form of consent, such as from family members, is needed.

 A statement indicating that the protocol and procedures employed were ethically reviewed and approved, as well as the name of the body giving approval, must be included in the Methods section of the manuscript.
 Authors are encouraged to adhere to animal research reporting standards, for example the ARRIVE guidelines for reporting study design and statistical analysis; experimental procedures; experimental animals and housing and husbandry.
 Authors should also state whether experiments were performed in accordance with relevant institutional and national guidelines for the care and use of laboratory animals: